rean/iofabric/docs/ioFabric-Command-Line-Specification.md

 We will follow the guidelines set forth in the <a href="http://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces">GNU Coding Standards document regarding command line interfaces</a>.

+All command line outputs are sent to the "standard out" stream.

 The root command is the executable keyword.
 When using a text editor such as "nano" you simply type "nano xyz.xml" if you want to edit an XML file in the current directory.
 The executable keyword is "nano" and the parameter that follows is the file to open in the nano editor.

 The root command keyword for the ioFabric product is "iofabric" in all lowercase letters.
 If a user only types "iofabric" they should be presented with the help options displayed as if they typed "iofabric -h" or "iofabric --help" or "iofabric -?" to access the help menu.